CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 * Bring Your Own Device (BYOD) Employees of the institution use existing private mobile devices to access information from the institution.
 Whether BYOD can be approved within the institution should be answered and evaluated based on the following questions regarding acceptable risk.

-* Are the legal conflicts in the use of private mobile devices with regard to the software license right clarified or resolved, z.
-B. professional use of private licenses or private and professional use of official licenses?
+* Are the legal conflicts in the use of private mobile devices with regard to the software license right clarified or resolved, eg. B. professional use of private licenses or private and professional use of official licenses?
 * In the context of emergency management, have measures been agreed with the owners of the mobile devices with regard to the deletion of the entire database?
 * Are IT managers able to test every single private device for its suitability for institutional deployment?
 * Have options been evaluated on how to properly implement internal privacy and security requirements?
 * Is it ensured that unauthorized third parties can not access information about the institution when repairing and maintaining private mobile devices?
 * Is it ensured that after an employment relationship has been terminated, the former employee can no longer access information from the institution and all official information on the mobile device can be deleted?
 * Is it ensured that enough resources are available for user support at all times?
-Should one of the questions be unworkable, ie be answered with no, at least the scenarios 2 and 3 mentioned in the beginning are to be advised against the use of BYOD.
+Should one of the questions be unworkable, ie be answered with no, the use of BYOD is at least not recommended for the scenarios 2 and 3 mentioned in the beginning.

 The strategy for the Mobile Device Management must be fixed in writing and approved by the ISB.
 It should be updated regularly.

 #### SYS.3.2.2.M2 Setting Allowed Mobile Devices
 In principle, all mobile devices used in an institution must meet the requirements of the MDM strategy.
 This means that they must support all technical security measures that the institution has already implemented or intends to provide in the foreseeable future.
 For the acquisition of mobile devices, whose displays and batteries have been claimed to be highly stressed, a device life cycle of about two years should be estimated.
-If devices of different manufacturers and different operating systems are provided, it must be ensured that the security of the information network and the processed information is not jeopardized by different configuration profiles.
+If devices from different manufacturers and with different operating systems are provided, it must be ensured that the security of the information network and the processed information is not jeopardized by different configuration profiles.

 The MDM may only grant mobile devices access to internal networks that have undergone the approval and validation process.
 There must be an overview of the mobile devices and operating system variants that are allowed in the institution.